 - Complete the 2018-2019 FAFSA at www.fafsa.gov or the California Dream Act Application (if you are not eligible to file a FAFSA) online at www.caldreamact.org

-For the California Dream Act Application (if you are not eligible to file a FAFSA), your school must have your correct and complete application information by your last day of enrollment during the 2017-18 year.
-Complete the application online at www.caldreamact.org
+- 2019-2020 FAFSA at www.FAFSA.gov or the California Dream Act Application (if you are not eligible to file a FAFSA) online at www.caldreamact.org

 What are the income ceilings for the California College Promise Grant?